UnifiedGroundSdk/groundsdk-manifest/README.md

 * Gamepad mappings for the SC1 are not yet implemented
 * Gamepad mappings for the SC2 are incomplete / mapped incorrectly
 * Mini mappings for the Flypad are not yet implemented (I may never implement them)
 * Mambo signal RSSI is reported based on Android signal strength.
-The Mambo will, never provide this data even though it should.
-This is a Drone firmware bug that I have worked around.
+The Mambo will never provide this data as this is a drone firmware bug that I have worked around.
+* Mambo will never transition from the hovering to flying state.
+This is a drone firmware bug that never got fixed.
 * Bebop / Disco Timelapse is broken.
 I have some ideas for working around this but, similar to Mambo RSSI, this is broken within the drone firmware and will never be fixed by Parrot.
 * There are likely lots of functional holes for the Bebop V1 that will never get filled due to it missing the Animation and Follow Me feature sets.
 Perhaps I'll emulate this within GroundSdk at some point.
 See how I have the Mambo reporting GPS coordinates even though it doesn't have a GPS to get an idea of what is possible.